-p.
-Loss per share:
+s.
+Basic and diluted net loss per share:

-Basic loss per share is calculated based on the weighted average number of ordinary shares outstanding during each year.
-Diluted net loss per share is calculated based on the weighted average number of ordinary shares outstanding during each year, plus dilutive potential in accordance with ASC 260, "Earnings per Share."
+Basic and diluted net loss per share is calculated based on the weighted average number of ordinary shares outstanding during each year.
+Diluted net loss per share is calculated based on the weighted average number of ordinary shares outstanding during each year, plus dilutive potential in accordance with ASC 260, "Earnings per Share".

-All outstanding share options and warrants for the years ended December 31, 2020, 2019 and 2018 have been excluded from the calculation of the diluted net loss per share, because all such securities are anti-dilutive for all periods presented.
+All outstanding share options and warrants for the years ended December 31, 2021, 2020 and 2019 have been excluded from the calculation of the diluted net loss per share, because all such securities are anti-dilutive for all periods presented.

-To compute diluted loss per share for the years ended December 31, 2020, December 31, 2019 and December 31, 2018, the total number of 11,923,400, 2,673,400 and 1,437,400 shares, respectively subject to outstanding unlisted options have not been considered since they have anti-dilutive effect.
+To compute diluted loss per share for the years ended December 31, 2021, December 31, 2020 and December 31, 2019, the total number of 18,422,700, 11,923,400 and 2,673,400 shares, respectively subject to outstanding unlisted options have not been considered since they have anti-dilutive effect.